IBM/aspera-sdk-js/README.md

-# IBM Aspera for desktop JavaScript SDK
+# IBM Aspera for desktop TypeScript SDK

 Enables web applications to utilize Aspera file-transfer capabilities using the IBM Aspera for desktop application.